- help to withstand greater bite pressures with dentures

 - like natural teeth, are cleaned by dental floss and brushing with regular toothpaste

-A dental implant is designed to last for many years, but poor oral hygiene can shorten its lifespan.
-Good oral hygiene is crucial.
+A dental implant is designed to last for many years, but poor oral hygiene can shorten its lifespan therefore, good oral hygiene is crucial.

 Like real teeth, artificial teeth that are not regularly brushed and flossed can develop deposits (plaque and calculus) that eventually lead to dental problems such as bleeding gums, loss of bone, infection and pain.